-Grandfathered plans are those that were in existence on March 23, 2010 and haven’t been changed in ways that substantially cut benefits or increase costs for consumers.
-Insurers must notify consumers with these policies that they have a grandfathered plan.
+Grandfathered plans are health plans that were in existence on March 23, 2010, and haven’t been changed in ways that substantially cut benefits or increase costs for plan holders.
+If you have a grandfathered plan, you may not get some rights and protections that other plans offer.
+Your insurer must notify you if you have a grandfathered plan.

 Check your plan’s materials: Health plans must disclose if they are grandfathered in all materials describing plan benefits.
 They must offer contact information.